covid-19 (coronavirus) information

 Provide students with financial support for summer research

-Fund student travel to conferences to present their research
+Fund student conference travel to present research projects

-Showcase undergraduate research at events locally and throughout the country
+Showcase undergraduate research on campus, at local events and nation-wide

 Support campus programs that serve students whose ethnicity and socioeconomic backgrounds remain underrepresented in higher education

-Connect With Us!
-The CURE Advising Office is located in 104 GSH, in the Commons of the Global Scholars Hall.
-Drop-in advising on undergraduate research opportunities (and distinguished scholarships) is available Monday to Thursday 4-6 pm during the academic year.
-Make an advising appointment by emailing us to arrange a time.
+The CURE advising office location is GSH 104, in the Commons of the Global Scholars Hall.
+Drop-in advising on undergraduate research opportunities (and distinguished scholarships) is available Monday to Thursday during the academic year.
+See the Contact Us page for list of hours.
+You can also make an advising appointment by emailing us to arrange a time.

 research shapes us

-Develops the kind of non-linear thinking skills that the 21st-Century job market demands
+Develops the kind of non-linear thinking skills that meet 21st century job market demands

 Facilitates deep connections between faculty and students

-Can pave the way to success in distinguished scholarships such as Rhodes, Truman, Marshall
+Can pave the road to success in distinguished scholarships such as Rhodes, Truman, Marshall

 research drives us